 “No one knows, my Lord.
 They found their bodies—and those of the women traveling with the troop—by a river.
 Their eyeballs had been removed.”

-“Ne . . ” muttered Árath, checking himself before speaking the entire word.
+“Ne . . ” muttered Árath, snapping his mouth shut as soon as the syllable escaped his lips.
 Lady Cailleach shot him a look.
 No one else seemed to have heard.

 “Strange, strange,” mused the lord.